gilt/tech-blog/_posts/20171215-career-structure.md

 8           | VP Engineering                  | ~80 (e.g. an engineering site / office)
 9           | SVP Engineering                 | ~150 (a Dunbar)

-* Accountability: what are the systems that you own / are responsible for.
+* __Accountability__: what are the systems that you own / are responsible for.
 How critical are they to the business?

 One big learning is that these indicators are only _guidelines_.
 I dislike the idea of career advancement being a box-ticking exercise: there is a qualitative judgement that we as leaders need to apply, and sometimes a candidate's excellence in one area may make up for a deficiency in another, or, make up for organisational blockers.
 For example, we once had a Director of Engineering with a small team of four or five reports; you could argue that this Director didn't have a large enough team to warrant the title.
 However, when we considered his technical ability, the scope of the role, the level of accountability, and, the fact that we would most likely never have a classroom size team in this area, we felt great about promoting.